ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### void mCopy(matrix &a,const matrix b)

 {
-    //copy mateix b to a
+    copy matrix b to a
 }